Jennifer is a partner in the Private Wealth Planning practice group. She focuses her practice on:

 Jennifer has lectured and written extensively in the field of estate planning and elder law, not only geared to the general public, but also for the benefit of attorneys, accountants, insurance agents, financial planners and trust organizations.

 Prior to practicing law, Jennifer worked as a trust officer managing and administrating trust and estates for high net worth clients.

 Jennifer is recognized by Best Lawyers as one of the Best Lawyers in America (2019-present).
-She has also been named a Minnesota Super Lawyer (2018-present), Rising Star by Super Lawyers (2008-2012), and was listed as a 40 Under 40 honoree by Minneapolis/St. Paul Business Journal.
+She has also been selected to the Minnesota Super Lawyers (2018-present) and Minnesota Rising Stars (2008-2012) list, and was listed as a 40 Under 40 honoree by Minneapolis/St. Paul Business Journal (2011).